qiyitang71/compiler-bug-impact/README.md

 ### Small example to analyse the impact of EMI bug 26323 on two Debian apps

+Network access in the VM is required to run the example.

 1. Go to the example directory
 ```
 cd /home/user42/compiler-bug-impact/example